 support to pupils to provide outstanding care at this crucial time in their

 We aim to develop pupils into impressive young adults.
 We aim to develop our pupils academically and as well-rounded individuals, who are prepared for a much wider range of choices and challenges.
-This can measured from the many great activities taking place within the Upper School to enrich their potential in later life: Duke of Edinburgh, Sports leaders, Careers fairs, Enterprise days, Interview experience, The Crypt Enrichment Challenge to name but a few.
-Many are linked into the school’s historic, vibrant and competitive House system which also operates with an extensive range of team and individual sporting events.
+This can measured from the many great activities taking place within the Upper School to enrich their potential in later life: Duke of Edinburgh, Sports leaders, Careers fairs, Enterprise days, Interview experience, Charity Events to name but a few.
+Many are linked into the school’s historic, vibrant and competitive House system, which also operates with an extensive range of team and individual sporting events.

-All pupils in Year 10 are entered for GCSE examinations, with examinations taking place at the end of Year 11.
+The two-year GCSE course starts in Year 10 with examinations taking place at the end of Year 11.
 Top set Maths students also study GCSE Further Maths.
-For students who find GCSE’s more challenging they are supported in their studies with Staff and 6th Form Mentors, as well as Target Groups to provide extra time and tutoring where needed.
+For students who find GCSE’s more challenging they are supported in their studies by teachers, tutors and Heads of Year.
+Most subjects offer Support Groups to provide extra time and tutoring where needed.